 - Has it happened before and was it with similar weather conditions.

-- Most foundation contractors offer a free consultation but will charge to further investigate (drywall, water test).
+- Most concrete contractors in Ottawa offer a free consultation but will charge to further investigate (drywall, water test).

 - We are a call away and would be happy to assist.